 If your home suffers destruction during a hurricane in Louisiana, you could receive compensation through an insurance claim.
 To do so, you want to contact your insurance company as soon as you can.
 The insurer will then send out an adjuster to identify and measure the damage that occurred.

-You will also want to create a list of any damaged personal property so you can request a settlement that accounts for everything you lost.
-If you feel like the insurance company is not treating you fairly or listening to your concerns about your losses, you can contact our firm to hire a hurricane damage claim attorney.
+If you feel like the insurance company is not treating you fairly or listening to your concerns about your losses, you can contact our firm to hire a Louisiana hurricane damage lawyer.

 Start By Contacting Your Insurance Company